Iceland gets new government, could restart EU entry talks

 The Independence Party, which won the largest share of seats, has formed a coalition with the smaller Reform and Bright Future parties.

-State broadcaster RUV says Independence Party leader Bjarni Benediktsson will become prime minister.
+Together the parties hold the slimmest of majorities — 32 of 63 seats in Parliament.

-Benediktsson said Tuesday that the government would give parliament a vote on whether to re-start European Union entry talks.
-Iceland applied for membership in 2009 but broke off the bid in 2015.
+Independence Party leader Bjarni Benediktsson will become prime minister in the new administration, state broadcaster RUV reported.

 Most Read Stories